rabstolaf/bwsys/02_configuring-the-headnode.md

 Be careful when you modify it
 * Uncomment the line `net.ipv4.ip_forward=1`
 * Save and exit
-* Test it: `$ sysctl -p` should display the changes you made
+* Test it: `$ sudo sysctl -p` should display the changes you made
 * `$ sudo iptables -t nat -L` &mdash; this will list out all present iptables rule.
 This should be clean.
-If not, run `$ sudo iptables -t nat -F`.
+If not, run `$ sudo iptables -t nat -F`, and then `$ sudo iptables -t nat -L` again to verify it is empty now.
-* `$ sudo iptables -t nat -A POSTROUTING -s 10.0.0.0/24 -o *interface* -j MASQUERADE` &mdash; where *interface* is your St. Olaf network facing interface.
+* `$ sudo iptables -t nat -A POSTROUTING -s 10.0.0.0/24 -o *interface* -j MASQUERADE` &mdash; where *interface* is your WiFi/St. Olaf network facing interface.
 This allow your worker nodes access to St. Olaf's network, this will be the `tun0` interface.
 This command will mask the IP addresses of your cluster so that the nodes can access the internet
 * List the rules again to see if the rule was added
 * `$ sudo apt install iptables-persistent` &mdash; this package will permanently save your iptable rules (which does not happen otherwise).